DavidYKay/pantry-angular/README.md

 ### step-1

 - We have converted the seed application by removing all of the boiler-plate code.
-- We have added single static HTML file which shows a static list of phones. (we will convert this static page into dynamic one with the help of angular)
+- We have added single static HTML file which shows a static list of recipes. (we will convert this static page into dynamic one with the help of angular)